Simple Alpaca Products Care Instructions August 17 2016

 Structured coats, jackets, finely woven or intricately detailed garments should be dry-cleaned.

 Though not as susceptible as wool items, during the summer months, your alpaca garments should be stored away from possible moth infestation.
-We recommend using a sealed cedar chest, closed bag, or another moth protected environment.
+By the way, moths will be more attracted your body scent on the fibers than the actual alpaca.
+We recommend using a sealed cedar chest, closed bag, or another moth protected environment for the ultimate security of your heirloom alpaca item.

 With proper care, your alpaca garment will give you many years of soft warm enjoyment and you too will have an alpaca heirloom!